PiotrFedak/PiotrFedak/README.md

 Here are some of the most interesting projects I’ve worked on:

-- Currently writing an engineering thesis on NBA team statistics.
+- **[NBAVerse](https://github.com/PiotrFedak/Thesis)** A project focused on NBA team statistics – features an interactive map of NBA teams, detailed team and player data, player search, match history, and schedules.
+Built with React and Laravel.
 - **[BLT](https://github.com/blumilksoftware/blt)**: Behat+Laravel toolbox, a package meant to streamline testing Laravel apps with Behat.
 This was my internship at Blumilk, during which I worked with another student on a package to help write faster tests for Laravel projects.
 - **[Rozlewnia Perfum](https://rozlewnia-perfum-lubin.com/)**: A website for a local business in Lubin.
 In this commission, I learned a lot about SEO and improving the website's Google ranking.
 - **[kibolApp](https://github.com/kibolApp/kibolApp)**: A project mapping Polish football clubs and showing safe zones for each football fan.
 Features include authentication, tests, an admin panel, club relations, favorite clubs, and a map created with Leaflet.